-Tesla Model S practicality & boot space
+Tesla Model S review: boot space, seating & practicality

-|Length||Width||Height||Boot space (seats up)|
+|Length||Width||Height||Boot space (seats up/down)|

 The Tesla Model S is powered by two electric motors; one at the front and another behind the rear seats.
-As there aren’t as many bulky components normally found in petrol and diesel cars, lots of space has been freed up inside.
+As there aren’t as many bulky components as in petrol and diesel cars, lots of space has been freed up inside.
 The Model S will comfortably seat five, and with five doors, access is easy for all.

-The boot is very large, and bigger still with the rear seats folded down.
+Regardless, the boot is very large, and bigger still with the rear seats folded down.
 There’s also a compartment in the front of the car where the bonnet would traditionally be: this boosts space for luggage even further – and is a useful spot for storing the charging cables.

 Tesla Model S interior space, storage & comfort

 The design of the Model S allows it to have a flat floor, which means legroom is good throughout.
-Headroom is more than adequate, but if there’s one area the Model S falls slightly short, its interior storage: there’s a glovebox, cup holders and a central storage compartment in the front, but little else.
+Headroom is more than adequate, but if there’s one area the Model S falls slightly short, it's interior storage: there’s a glovebox, cup holders and a central storage compartment in the front, but little else.

 In This Review

-- 3Running costsThe running costs of the Tesla Model S are very low, but the asking price is sky-high
+- 3Running costs & insuranceThe running costs of the Tesla Model S are very low, but the asking price isn't cheap

-- 4Electric motor, drive & performanceThe Tesla Model S is exceedingly quick and performs well as a refined motorway cruiser; semi-autonomous features reduce the strain further
+- 4Performance, motor & driveThe Tesla Model S is exceedingly quick and performs well as a refined motorway cruiser; semi-autonomous features reduce the strain further

-- 5Interior & comfortThe Tesla Model S feels spacious and elegant inside, although the finish leaves a little to be desired
+- 5Interior, dashboard & infotainmentThe Tesla Model S feels spacious and elegant inside, although the fit and finish leaves a little to be desired

-- 7Reliability & safetyThe Tesla Model S has a relatively clean record when it comes to reliability, and scored well in its Euro NCAP crash tests
+- 7Reliability & safety ratingThe Tesla Model S has a relatively clean record for reliability, and once again boasts a five-star Euro NCAP crash safety rating